atlasphp/Atlas.Cli/docs/usage.md

 own instead.
 This lets you customize the code generation; for example, to add your own common methods or to extend intercessory classes.

-First, take a look at the default templates in the Atlas.Cli `resources/templates/`
-directory:

-- Type.tpl
-- TypeEvents.tpl
-- TypeFields.tpl
-- TypeRecord.tpl
-- TypeRecordSet.tpl
-- TypeRelationships.tpl
-- TypeRow.tpl
-- TypeSelect.tpl
-- TypeTable.tpl
-- TypeTableEvents.tpl
-- TypeTableSelect.tpl

-For each persistence model type name, the word "Type" in the filename will be replaced with the type; `.tpl` will be replaced with `.php`.
+First, take a look at the default templates in the Atlas.Skeleton `resources/templates/` directory.
+For each persistence model type name, the word "Type" in the filename will be replaced with the type; `.tpl` infix will be removed.
 For example, a `threads` table will become a `Thread` type, so the resulting files will be `Thread.php`, `ThreadEvents.php`, and so on.

 To override a default template, create a custom template file of the same name in a directory of your own choosing.
 Then, in the skeleton config file, set